Career Definition for a Pediatric Dental Assistant

 Different states have varying regulations regarding what duties can be performed by a pediatric dentistry assistant, but greeting and tending to young patients and making them comfortable is of primary importance.
 Additional administrative duties in the dental office, sterilization and setup of dental tools, cleanup of the examination room and assisting the dentist in various procedures are also common responsibilities.
 In some states, allowable duties for a pediatric dental assistant can also include applying fluoride treatments, taking x-rays and advising patients on care of orthodontic appliances.

 The ADA makes no distinction between pediatric dental assistants and dental office assistants; therefore, the route to becoming a pediatric dental assistant is the same as for a dental office assistant.
 On-the-job training is one possibility, but a 6-month to 1-year training program through an accredited community college or trade school is the fastest way to become certified.
 Prospective pediatric dental assistants may take the test for certification upon successful completion of the training.
 Pediatric dental assistants who train on-the-job will have to work in a dental office for 2 years before they are allowed to test for certification.
-As of 2002, there were 255 accredited dental assistant training programs in the U.S., according to the website of the ADA (www.ada.org).
+As of 2019, there were 270 accredited dental assistant training programs in the U.S., according to the website of the ADA.

 While the skills and knowledge needed to assist dentists are of great importance, a pediatric dental assistant, above all, needs a calm disposition and a talent for building rapport with young patients, who may be scared or anxious.
 In addition, pediatric dentistry assistants must be able to undertake the same duties as dental office assistants, such as following and, in some cases, establishing infection control protocols to prevent the transfer of infections from patient-to-staff or patient-to-patient.